 The Corporation shares common space with Economic Development Growth Enterprises Corporation (EDGE) and Griffiss Local Development Corporation (GLDC).
 In addition, EDGE performs various administrative and accounting services for the Corporation.
-Administrative service fees paid to EDGE were \$125,000 for the year ended December 31, 2023, and \$90,000 for the year ended December 31, 2022.
+Administrative service fees paid to EDGE were \$125,000 for both of the years ended December 31, 2024, and December 31, 2023.